 Meteosat Third Generation (MTG) will see the launch of six new satellites from 2019.

 The MTG programme should guarantee access to space-acquired meteorological data until at least the late 2030s.
+The benefits of MTG.

 Third Generation — Bigger and Better

-More than 50 leading experts, in a variety of disciplines, have been involved.
-They have represented operational and research organisations from Europe, the United States and other international partners, as well as the World Meteorological Organization.
+More than 50 leading experts, in a variety of disciplines, were involved.
+They represented operational and research organisations from Europe, the United States, and other international partners, as well as the World Meteorological Organization.

 A European consortium led by Thales Alenia Space of France, contracted by ESA, on behalf of EUMETSAT, will now build the MTG spacecraft.

-The development of the facilities will under contract to European industry.
+The development of the facilities will be done under contract by European industry.
 To optimise operational activities and to ensure best value for money, EUMETSAT will integrate the new MTG development into the existing multi-mission ground network infrastructure, which is common to first and second generation Meteosat, Metop and Jason missions.